 Keeping everything organized with drawer dividers and labels is key.

-5. Store Books And Toys on the Wall or Under the Crib
+7. Store Baby Books And Toys on the Wall or Under the Crib in the Nursery

-I’m all about finding ways to use vertical space for storage, and these adorable bookshelves my neighbor installed are perfect for a nursery or kid’s room.
+If your nursery is small, create more storage space for books and toys by looking UP (on the walls)!
+I’m all about finding ways to use vertical space for storage, and these adorable bookshelves my neighbor installed in her baby’s room are perfect for a nursery or even a big kid’s room.
 Amazon has similar shelves and book ledges in varying sizes colors:

 And as you can see, they work for small toys as well as books.

 For larger baby toys, you can’t go wrong with cute and functional storage bins in the nursery closet, or even under the crib if space is limited.

 8. Ideas for Storing Baby Bath Essentials